techlahoma/stripe-xero/README.md

 #### Run the script:
-If someone else as run the script since the last time you did, you will want to pull from github again:
+If someone else has run the script since the last time you did, you will want to pull from github again:
 ```
 git pull
 ```